-Nevada DUI laws make a third DUI in seven years a felony, carrying at least a year in prison.
+Nevada DUI laws make a third DUI in seven years a felony, carrying at least a year in state prison.
 But since 2007, third-time offenders have had the choice to go to DUI Court instead, a rigorous rehab program.
 In Douglas County, half of the participants have been successful and had their felony DUI convictions reduced to gross misdemeanors.

-Over the three-to-five years, DUI court students pay up to $14,000.
-Furthermore, participants may continue going to work, school, medical appointments, church and counseling, even while they’re under house arrest.
+Over the three to five years that DUI Court lasts, students pay up to $14,000.
+Furthermore, participants may continue going to work, school, medical appointments, church, and counseling, even while they’re under house arrest.
 (See our related article, “Do I need a lawyer for my Nevada DUI case?“)

 2. What if a person violates the terms of DUI Court?